-Stephen Shucart is currently Associate Professor of English at Akita Prefectural University on the Sea of Japan.
+Stephen Shucart currently holds Professor Emeritus status from Akita Prefectural University, Yurihonjo Campus, Akita, Japan.
+He retired in April 2018 and is now living in Bangkok, Thailand.
 Previously he was co-owner of Triplegem Lapidary in Kathmandu, Nepal.
 He has been traveling since 1972.

 He has been involved with buying and selling turquoise and lapis lazuli since the late 1960s when he was a jeweler selling his wares on the streets of San Francisco.
 In 1972, he first traveled overland to Asia, stopping in Mashhad, Iran to purchase black spider-web matrix turquoise mined near Nishapur, and after a year living in Afghanistan, traveled to Nepal and purchased kilos of old Tibetan turquoise beads in Kathmandu.
 In the 1970s he bought treasury-grade lapis lazuli from the government of Afghanistan.
 During the 1980s he was a gemologist and lapidary, co-owner, with Dharma Dan Rollins, of Triple Gem Lapidary in Boudhanath, Nepal.
 One of their specialties was to recut broken Tibetan turquoise beads into cabochons.
 Their other specialty was Treasury-grade lapis lazuli, purchased from Ahmad Shah Massoud’s Mujahideen.
 Central Asian carpets and textiles were also collected and traded during that period.

 The focus of this blog is two-fold; first, to document a personal collection going back over 40 years so that his children will know what they have inherited if, perchance, his rickety bus misses a hairpin turn in the Himalayas.
-Second, to give advice and suggestions for anyone who is interested in the bargains available in the bazaars of Asia, plus a chance convey tall tales and adventures from a lifetime in Asia…sort of the 21st Century equivalent of an early 20th century retired Wild West outlaw regaling his grandchildren will stories of his epic adventures back in the good ol’ days, riding with Jesse James, gambling in Dodge City, being run out of town by Wild Bill Hickok, getting drunk in Tombstone, and dodging Butch Cassidy and the Hole in the Wall gang .
+Second, to give advice and suggestions for anyone who is interested in the bargains available in the bazaars of Asia, the Middle East, Africa, and South America, plus a chance convey tall tales and adventures from a lifetime…sort of the 21st Century equivalent of an early 20th century retired Wild West outlaw regaling his grandchildren will stories of his epic adventures back in the good ol’ days, riding with Jesse James, gambling in Dodge City, being run out of town by Wild Bill Hickok, getting drunk in Tombstone, and dodging Butch Cassidy and the Hole in the Wall gang .